SavAct/TokenSale/README.md

 # Features
 - Linear price increase.
-- Selection of differend funding accounts.
+- Selection of different funding accounts.
 - Integration of affiliate codes.
 - Optional integration of a SavWeb landing page.
 - On a deposit, the required memory is automatically acquired.